ProChain/adWatcher/README.md

 `npm install` <br>
 `nodemon index.js`

-You will need to configure for localhost testing as this version is currently running on my server.
+*You will need to configure for localhost testing as this version is currently running on my server.
+*Neutrion not currently on LND mainnet.
+Bitcoin full node is necessary.

 The LND API Reference is located here: http://api.lightning.community/?javascript#lnd-api-reference *LND API is not working for me as of 23MAR18.
 Using node-cmd as a bypass"